 The USCIS has provided the following four eligibility criteria, of which an eligible applicant must meet at least one:

-• A U.S. bachelor’s degree or higher that is directly related to the specialty occupation being applied for
+- A U.S. bachelor’s degree or higher that is directly related to the specialty occupation being applied for

-• A foreign degree that is equivalent to at least a United States bachelor’s degree in the specialty occupation
+- A foreign degree that is equivalent to at least a United States bachelor’s degree in the specialty occupation

-• Education, training, or progressive experience with increasing responsibility in the profession that is equivalent to the completion of the required degree in the field and the particular position you intend to occupy
+- Education, training, or progressive experience with increasing responsibility in the profession that is equivalent to the completion of the required degree in the field and the particular position you intend to occupy

 H-1B3: Fashion Model Requirements

-• The eligibility criterion for this simply requires you to be a fashion model of distinguished ability and merit
+- The eligibility criterion for this simply requires you to be a fashion model of distinguished ability and merit

 Going by the above criteria, it is evident that the H-1B visa is not out of reach for applicants who lack a university degree.
 If you are interested in the specialty occupation subcategory, you will need to use your experience in the field as a substitute for the lack of a degree.
-While academic qualifications remain the easiest way of determining eligibility, applicants who are able to expressly demonstrate a breadth of skills and abilities in their chosen career are still being granted H-1B visas by the USCIS.
+While academic qualifications remain the easiest way of determining eligibility, applicants who can expressly demonstrate a breadth of skills and abilities in their chosen career are still being granted H-1B visas by the USCIS.

 However, this will require creativity from your petitioner when filing your application.
 Remember that you are competing with other applicants with bachelor’s, master’s, and other advanced degrees.
 We also recommend that you work closely with an immigration lawyer to help boost your chances.